yamashita-kenngo/docs/gateway-user-guide.md

 ### Users

 You can add as many user accounts as you like, so that everyone has their own unique login.
-Although all users currently have the same access and control privileges, a future feature will be to allow lesser privileges to some users, such as children or guests.
+Although all users currently have the same access and control privileges, a future feature may be to allow lesser privileges to some users, such as children or guests.

 <img src="./images/image45.png" alt="user accounts" width="800">